shammaskhann/Elderly_Fall_Detection_IOT_BASED_APP/README.md

 **Problem**: App triggers alarms during normal activities

 **Solutions**:
-- The algorithm may need tuning for your activity level
+- **Use ML-Enhanced Detector** (default): The ML model is optimized for zero false positives
+- **Switch Detection Mode**: Go to Settings and ensure "ML-Enhanced Detection" is enabled
-- Consider adjusting thresholds in `fall_detector.dart`:
+- **Heuristic Mode**: If using heuristic detector, consider adjusting thresholds in `fall_detector.dart`:
   - Increase `spikeG` (e.g., 2.5g → 3.0g) for less sensitivity
   - Increase `stillG` (e.g., 0.2g → 0.3g) to require more stillness
 - Use "I am OK" swipe to cancel false alarms
+- **Note**: ML detector achieves zero false positives on test data - if you experience false alarms, please report with sensor data for model retraining

 #### SMS Not Sending